When Delta Air Lines offers Nartach Djepbarova a refund for her ticket, her travel agent pockets the money. Can it do that?

 So I contacted Delta directly.
-It processed my refund, but told me they had sent the money back to my travel agency.
+It processed my refund, but told me they had sent the money back to my travel agency, International Travel Network.
 I contacted the agency and asked it for the refund, but they refused, citing their refund policy.

 Using a travel agent is a good idea.
 I’m a big believer in using a competent travel advisor.